spencerjirehcebrian/restaurantreservationsystem/README.md

 # Restaurant Reservation System
-Trial Restaurant Reservation System using PHP<br>
+Prototype Restaurant Reservation System using PHP<br>
-CSS template not mine
+CSS template used not mine.